ajvorobiev/SignForge/README.md

 `-v` - (OPTIONAL) verify all files using DSCheckSignatures.

+`-o` - (OPTIONAL) If the keys already exist, override them anyway.
+If this flag is not set then the already existing keys will be used for signing.

 `-s *source*` - folder where the pbos that need to be signed reside.

 `-a *name*` - (OPTIONAL) authority name.
 If argument not provided then prompt.